e-mission/e-mission-docs/docs/dev/front/loading_data_for_emulator.md

 If you updated to a valid opcode, you can now start the server and log into the devapp with that opcode

-## Not on Working with Deployment Configs
+## Note on Working with Deployment Configs

 There are development configs designed to be used with the local server.
 They include `dev-emulator-program`, `dev-emulator-study`, and `dev-emulator-timeuse`.